 On February 22, 1959, 41,000 people attended the inaugural Daytona 500.

-Since opening it has been the home of the Daytona 500, the most prestigious race in NASCAR.
+Since its opening, it has been the home of the Daytona 500, the most prestigious race in NASCAR.

 Bill Elliott set the qualifying record of over 210 MPH set on February 9, 1987.

-The tour begins at the main building of the tours center.
-You can choose three different tours raging between 30 minutes – three hours.
+The tour begins at the main building of the tour center.
+You can choose three different tours, ranging between 30 minutes – three hours.

 You can see the cars going into inspection as well.
 The average speed on the track that day was around 135 mph.